modir/using-laminas-framework-book/version2/docs/filters.md

 // The expected filter's output is the '/var/log/httpd/error.log'.
 ~~~

-I> The @`RealPath` filter will not process a non-scalar value.
+> The @`RealPath` filter will not process a non-scalar value.
 If you pass it an array, it
-I> will return the array as is.
+> will return the array as is.

 ### Filters Performing Compression and Encryption of Input Data